 The Black-backed Woodpecker and the Three-toed Woodpecker are two of the most northern birds found most often in the northern conifers of Canada and in the American Rockies.
-The Downy Woodpecker and Hairy Woodpecker can be found throughout all of Canada and USA, with the Hairy Woodpecker being the most southern traveler of the two.
+The Downy Woodpecker and Hairy Woodpecker can be found throughout all of Canada and the USA, with the Hairy Woodpecker being the most southern traveler of the two.
 The largest member of the woodpecker family is the Pileated Woodpecker and it is found across Canada and the eastern states.
-Two woodpeckers that are showing up in the southeastern portions of Canada although it lives in the eastern states, are the Red-headed Woodpecker and the Red-bellied Woodpecker.
+Two woodpeckers that are showing up in the southeastern portions of Canada although it lives in the eastern states are the Red-headed Woodpecker and the Red-bellied Woodpecker.
 The threatened Red-cockaded Woodpecker lives in the southeastern states but mostly in Florida.

 The remaining 7 types of woodpeckers live in the central states into the western regions of the United States and Mexico.

-These are the Acorn Woodpecker, Arizona Woodpecker, Gila Woodpecker, Golden-fronted Woodpecker, Ladder-backed Woodpecker, Lewis’s Woodpecker and the Nuttall’s Woodpecker.
+These are the Acorn Woodpecker, Arizona Woodpecker, Gila Woodpecker, Golden-fronted Woodpecker, Ladder-backed Woodpecker, Lewis’s Woodpecker, and the Nuttall’s Woodpecker.

 EIFS (pronounced as Eef’s) stands for Exterior Insulation Finish Systems.
-EIFS systems are popular among architects, contractors and engineers as they offer up strong thermal and insulation efficiency, durability, and cost efficiency without compromising aesthetics.
-From the outside, EIFS is typically covered in a stucco-like finishing and forms the exterior cladding of many modern commercial buildings, condominiums and some homes.
-When properly installed, EIFS can withstand hurricane force winds, offers water protection and can last the lifetime of the building.
+EIFS systems are popular among architects, contractors, and engineers as they offer up strong thermal and insulation efficiency, durability, and cost-efficiency without compromising aesthetics.
+From the outside, EIFS is typically covered in a stucco-like finishing and forms the exterior cladding of many modern commercial buildings, condominiums, and some homes.
+When properly installed, EIFS can withstand hurricane-force winds, offers water protection and can last the lifetime of the building.

 EIFS is constructed in layers that typically consist of: